Understanding Judge Recusal

 - To be sworn to the person you submit the motion to by signing it under oath or by a separate affidavit.

 A motion to recuse must be ruled on immediately.
 If a motion to disqualify is made orally, a judge must stop all court proceedings and give your counsel an opportunity to file the motion.
-Filing and presentation to the judge shall be no later than five (5) days after the party learns of the alleged grounds for disqualification and no later than ten (10) days prior to the hearing or trial for disqualification.
+Filing and presentation to the judge shall be no later than five (5) days after the party learns of the alleged grounds for disqualification and no later than ten (10) days before the hearing or trial for disqualification.

 Your Attorney’s Role in the Case of Judge Recusal